Ahmad99901/First-Ever-Website/README.md

 - contact us.html
 - styles.css

-Huge thanks to LearnCodeAcademy for giving an indepth guide on how to organize a website and key components to be a grat web designer.
+Huge thanks to LearnCodeAcademy for giving an indepth guide on how to organize a website and key components to be a great web designer.
 Thank you to everyone who sees this!